-Matthew Jarvis has been working in the field since 2004 and has been at CeDAR since 2008.
-Mr. Jarvis obtained his bachelor’s degree in Human Services from Metro State University.
-He also obtained a master’s degree from University of Northern Colorado and is a Licensed Addictions Counselor.
-Mr. Jarvis uses Solution Focused Therapy, Matrix model, CBT, DBT and Motivational interviewing to help participants work through change.
-He is very active in the recovery community and is a strong advocate for mental health services.
-He has long term experience working in a variety of treatment settings, including Intensive Outpatient, Therapeutic Communities and Sober Living homes.
+Matthew Jarvis has been working in the mental health field since 2004.
+He has been a clinician at CeDAR since 2008.
+Matthew obtained his bachelor’s degree in Human Services (Addictions) from Metro State University.
+He also obtained a master’s degree from the University of Northern Colorado.
+Matthew is a Licensed Addictions Counselor (LAC), a Nationally Certified Counselor (NCC) and an LPC candidate (LPCC).
+Matthew is trained and certified in Solution Focused Therapy, Matrix model, DBT, and the 12 steps, Helping Men Recover, EMDR, Motivational Interviewing, Mindfulness Based Relapse Prevention as well as many other evidence-based practices.
+He is very active in the recovery community, a strong advocate for mental health services and reducing social stigma.
+Matthew has long-term experience working in a variety of treatment settings, including Intensive Outpatient and Residential, Private Practice, Therapeutic Communities, and Sober Living homes.

 Jay Voigt has worked in the mental health and addictions fields since 2003.
 He earned a Master in Counselor Education from Pennsylvania State University in 2005.
 He is a licensed professional counselor and certified addictions counselor.
 His clinical interests include addiction treatment, trauma, attachment and co-occurring disorders.
 He is responsible for the program development of CeDAR's Outpatient Clinic, CeDAR’s Outpatient Addiction Medicine Service, University of Colorado Hospital Community Based Psychiatry and the UCH Outpatient Psychiatry clinic; as well as the supervision of the treatment teams.